OfficeXApp/vendor-server-template/README.md

 2. Go to your newly created S3 bucket `officex-vendor-billing-reports-{YOUR_VENDOR_ID}` and add tag `{officex_vendor_purchase_id: "officex_vendor_billing_reports"}`

-3. Enable the tag to be used in billing on [aws cost allocation tags page](https://us-east-1.console.aws.amazon.com/costmanagement/home?region=us-east-1#/tags).
+3. Enable the tag `officex_vendor_purchase_id` to be used in billing on [aws cost allocation tags page](https://us-east-1.console.aws.amazon.com/costmanagement/home?region=us-east-1#/tags).
 Depending on your AWS account, the tag might take a few hours to a day to appear.

-4. Run the daily script (to be written)
+Your automated billing should now work.
+A daily cron job will run on this.

 ## Routes